Skip to chat with us. Skip to content

 • Care for conditions like chronic diseases and mental health problems

-Family doctors are incredible physicians and can take on a lot of your child’s healthcare needs, but there are certain areas where they may refer to other specialists like a pediatrician for more expertise.
+Family doctors are incredible physicians and can take on a lot of your child’s healthcare needs, but there are certain areas where they may refer to other specialists like a paediatrician for more expertise.

 Learn more about the differences between a Family Doctor and a General Practitioner here

-More about pediatricians
+More about paediatricians

 • Physical health like illnesses, injuries, and complex or chronic diseases